 In short, a well-managed sales pipeline, in tandem with supporting sales software, potentially provides the following advantages:

-- Analysis of the sales strategy is working for your business, and what isn’t
+An analysis of whether the sales strategy is working for your business

-- Frames where you are from your KPIs and targets.
+Insight into where you are in terms of your KPIs and targets

 Sales Pipeline vs Sales Forecast

 Hold on a minute... sales forecast?
 That’s not a stage, is it?
 No, it isn’t.
 And is that an alternative name for the sales pipeline?
 Again, that would be a no. Within the sales community, there’s been much debate about the differences and similarities between these two terms.
 To really understand and appreciate the robustness of a sales pipeline (and to make sure that you win that debate the next time someone quizzes you), it’s worth splitting it out from a sales forecast.

 Quite simply, while we know that a sales pipeline represents the long game and covers the entire process, a sales forecast focuses on the deals that are most likely to close in a specific time period.